Best Horizontal Carry Knives – Continuous Update

 Off-Grid Hoglet

-The Off-Grid Hoglet cleaver style fixed blade knife on a white background.
+The Off-Grid Hoglet cleaver style fixed blade knife with its blade stuck in a tree stump in front of a firewood pile.

 Overall Length:6.5″